Planning your trip

 Useful Information for planning your trip on the Via Francigena

 - The route is 1200 miles (about 2000 km) from Canterbury to Rome.
-Whether you are interested in walking the full route, or only a section will find the following information useful.
+Whether you are interested in walking the full route, or only a section, you will find the following information useful.

 - View the pdf list of the 79 stages I did for my trip including: km/day, accommodation used and price of accommodation